 - First Year Students

 With the exception of January term (for non-College of Arts & Sciences students) and the UVA First programs (students in the College), students need to wait until the summer after their first year to study abroad (if you apply to study abroad the summer after your first year, or for the fall of your second year, you will apply during your first year).
 Regardless of when you plan to study abroad, your first year is an ideal time to begin planning!
 Meet with your academic advisor to discuss your academic goals and how you can achieve them through education abroad.
 Begin reviewing costs of programs and your current financial resources, and identifying other sources of funding.
 Visit our Getting Started section for other first steps.

 Some students study abroad during their seventh or eighth semester (fourth year).
-If you are considering studying abroad for a semester as a fourth-year student, you will need to petition with your Association Dean or School of Enrollment, and plan carefully well in advance to help ensure that you will still be on track for graduation.
+If you are considering studying abroad in your seventh or eighth semester, you will need to petition with your Association Dean or School of Enrollment, and plan carefully well in advance to help ensure that you will still be on track for graduation.
 Students considering study abroad in their eighth semester should be aware that they will more than likely need to delay graduation, to August or even December, depending on the type of program, end date, and when transcripts or grades are issued.
-Fourth year study abroad can be a good opportunity to gain the knowledge and skills needed to head out into the workforce.
 Note: for a few select programs for students in the Schools of Architecture and Nursing, students are required to be fourth-years to participate.

 It is not required or necessary to have a declared major or minor before studying abroad.
 In fact, due to the numerous new and unique educational experiences, you may even decide upon your major or minor while abroad!
 Undeclared students may earn elective credits.
 See the above Academic Credit section to learn more.